-The MP2624 provides both a pre-charge and complete charge safety timer to prevent an extended charging cycle due to abnormal battery conditions.
-The total safety timer for both trickle charge and pre-charge is 1 hour when the battery voltage is lower than $V{BATT_PRE}$ .
-The complete charge safety timer starts when the battery enters constant-current charge.
-The constant-current charge safety timer can be programmed by IC.
-The safety timer feature can be disabled via IC.
+The MP2624A provides both a pre-charge and a complete charge safety timer to prevent the extended charging cycle due to abnormal battery conditions.
+The total safety timer for both trickle charge and pre-charge is 1 hour when the battery voltage is lower than V{BATT PRE}.
+The complete charge safety timer starts when the battery enters a constant-current charge.
+The constant-current charge safety timer can be programmed by I2C.
+The safety timer feature can be disabled via I2C.
 The safety timer does not operate in USB OTG mode.

 The safety timer is reset at the beginning of a new charging cycle.
-Also, it can be reset by toggling CE or write 00 and 01 sequentially to the REG01 Bit [5:4].
+It can also be reset by toggling CE or writing 00 and 01 to the REG01 Bit[5:4] sequentially.
 The following actions restart the safety timer:

-- A new charge cycle has begun. - Toggling CE from low to high to low (charge enable) - Write REG01 Bit [5:4] from 00 to 01 (charge enable) - Write REG05 Bit [3] from 0 to 1 (safety timer enable) - Write REG01 Bit [7] from 0 to 1 (software reset)
+- A new charge cycle begins. - Toggling CE from low to high to low (charge enable). - Writing REG01 Bit[5:4] from 00 to 01 (charge enable). - Writing REG05 Bit[3] from 0 to 1 (safety timer enable). - Writing REG01 Bit[7] from 0 to 1 (software reset).